DfE-R-Community/r-weekly-training/week-04-functions/README.md

     habit of doing this you’ll never want to go back!

 2. Edit your answer to part 1 to use `dplyr::across()`.
-This function is extremely useful, so read through its documentation carefully.
+This function is extremely useful, so read through its documentation carefully!

 3. Similarly, try simplifying the following code by creating a
     function: